 Hello and Welcome to 3rd grade!
-This is my 18th year educating students in Menomonee Falls.
+This is my 21st year educating students in Menomonee Falls.
+And they have all been at Riverside.
 It's going to be a great year.

 B.S. in Education - North Central University